kaho0629/1340-course-project/README.md

 -	First, type keyword “Budget”.
 Then we can provide options in different time scale and types of expense.
 Also, they can set the limits to give alerts when they used over a certain amount.
 -	“Budget coming weekly eat 1500” This command will set alert in 7 days afterwards.
 When the expense in eating is over $1500.
 “Over Budget!!” is pop-up.
 -	“Budget present monthly eat 5000” This command will set alert in present month.
 When the expense in eating is over $5000 in the same month.
 “Over Budget!!” is pop-up.

 7. How users edit their records/ budget?
--	No matter how users add a complete modification to the system(e.g. added an expense with full details), the records and budget files will backup once(up to last 5 modification).
-User can recover up to last 5 modification.
--	Also, users can modify their records directly.
+- Users can modify their records directly.
+They can choose to edit amount, date or type of a record independently.
--	“Edit budget coming weekly eat 1500 correct present weekly eat 1500” This command will correct the budget setting from coming week to present week.
--	“Edit budget coming weekly eat 1500 delete” This command will delete the budget setting.

-- Users are able to compare the income or expense on a certain aspect between different time period.
-For example, users can type "Compare E food", the system will output the amount of money spent on food last month and this month.
-User can have a clear understanding on the change of their spending habit.
+- User can have a clear understanding on the change of their spending habit.
+They can know the percentage of their expense or income of different type.

 We expect most of the problems should appear when designing and coding.
 However, it gives a basic blueprint to our programme.